nuxt-hub/core/docs/content/1.docs/2.features/vectorize.md

 - `filter` must be non-empty object whose compact JSON representation must be less than 2048 bytes.
 - `filter` object keys cannot be empty, contain `" | .` (dot is reserved for nesting), start with `$`, or be longer than 512 characters.
 - `filter` object non-nested values can be `string`, `number`, `boolean`, or `null` values.

-#### Namespace versus metadata filtering

-Both [namespaces](https://developers.cloudflare.com/vectorize/best-practices/insert-vectors/#namespaces) and metadata filtering narrow the vector search space for a query.
-Consider the following when evaluating both filter types:

-- A namespace filter is applied before metadata filter(s).
-- A vector can only be part of a single namespace with the documented [limits](https://developers.cloudflare.com/vectorize/platform/limits/).
-Vector metadata can contain multiple key-value pairs up to [metadata per vector limits](https://developers.cloudflare.com/vectorize/platform/limits/).
-Metadata values support different types (`string`, `boolean`, and others), therefore offering more flexibility.

 #### Valid `filter` examples